twagar11/ansible-labs/4-playbooks-and-roles.md

 If we are to continue using statically imported roles, then we should not use role variables when we declare the dependencies.
-Instead, we should pass over [type] as a role parameter.
-This is a small but crucial difference---role parameters remain scoped at the role level even when the Ansible parser is run, hence we can declare our dependency twice without the variable getting overwritten.
+Instead, we should pass over `type` as a role parameter.
+This is a small but crucial difference -- role parameters remain scoped at the role level even when the Ansible parser is run, hence we can declare our dependency twice without the variable getting overwritten.
 To do this, change the contents of the [roles/platform/meta/main.yml] file to the following:

 ```
----
+ --
 dependencies:
 - role: linuxtype
   type: centos